Tap the text to show or hide reading controls.

 — Thnk!
 Th-th-thnk!

-Part of the fence collapsed, opening a route to Yujin beside the colony entrance.
+At last, part of the fence collapsed, opening a second route to Yujin apart from the colony entrance.

 “And don’t go counting on a comrade coming up from behind.
-I’ve cleared them out in advance.”
+I’ve cleared them out in advance.”“Kurrrk!!”

 The Orc chieftain gave himself over to rage once more.

-In contrast, killing intent several shades darker spread at the corners of his eyes, reddening pupils and whites alike.
+His blood ran into overdrive and his skin flushed red, and the pain-twisted expression went hazy, as if he’d been drugged.
+By contrast, a killing intent several shades darker spread from the corners of his eyes, reddening pupils and whites alike.

-A skill that, with pain and reason both numbed, holds nothing but bloodlust for the enemy.
+Berserk numbed pain and reason alike, leaving nothing in him but bloodlust for the enemy.

 “I was waiting for you to use it.”

-He’d waited for the Orc chieftain’s body to lock up from the skill’s effect.
+The moment after the chieftain triggered Berserk, Yujin waited for the body to seize up from the skill’s after-effect.

 “Pin both arms and the legs and even a Berserk state can’t move.”

-Not missing the small opening of that one moment, the five Cursed Fangs he’d kept on standby pierced the Orc chieftain’s limbs.
+Not missing that one slim opening, the five Cursed Fangs he’d held on standby pierced the Orc chieftain’s limbs.

-Perhaps thanks to the extra spirit-power he’d lent them, the black awls tore through flesh and muscle, punched clean out the other side, drove deep into the earth, and shackled the Orc chieftain in place.
+Perhaps for the extra spirit-power he’d lent them, the black awls tore through flesh and muscle, punched clean out the far side, and drove deep into the earth, shackling the chieftain’s movements.

-The wounds gaped wider, and though blood flowed down enough to form a creek, the chieftain glared at Yujin with eyes full of killing intent.
+Skewered by the Cursed Fangs, the Orc chieftain thrashed.
+The wounds gaped wider, and though enough blood ran down to pool into a creek, the chieftain glared at Yujin with eyes full of killing intent.

 “You’re not the only one dying, so don’t take it too hard.”

-Yujin took the Staff of Resentment in his hand under Bone Control.
+Yujin took the Staff of Resentment into his hand through Bone Control.

 Finish it fast.

-Trying to control as many as six mediums with Bone Control left his mouth bone-dry.
+His mana drained away like an ebbing tide.
+Driving as many as six mediums at once through Bone Control had left his mouth bone-dry.

-Letting go of the Staff of Resentment meant he couldn’t draw on its mana-assist effect either, and even to convert the life force he’d stored up into mana, he’d have to invoke the White Night trait once.
+Letting go of the Staff of Resentment would cost him its mana-assist effect too, and even converting the life force he’d stored up into mana meant invoking the White Night trait once.
+Do that, and the flow pinning the Orc chieftain down would break.

 The target’s the heart.
 Pierce it in a single blow.